-The TSA's rules about packing liquids, gels and aerosols are definitely inconvenient for travelers – but as you attempt to master the art of fitting five tons of toiletries in a small plastic bag, remember that it's even more inconvenient for terrorists.
+The TSA's rules about packing liquids, gels and aerosols are definitely inconvenient for travelers – but as you attempt to master the art of fitting five tons of toiletries in a small plastic bag, remember that it's for your safety above everything else.
 The 3-1-1 rule, which dictates how flight passengers can pack liquids, gels and aerosols in their carry-on luggage, was put in place after a 2006 plan to deploy liquid explosives on planes was thwarted.
-Familiarize yourself with the finer points of the rule to make sure that you, your toothpaste and other essentials make it through security without delay.
+Familiarize yourself with the finer points of the rule to make sure that you, your toothpaste and other essentials in your carry-on bag make it through airport security without delay.
+Read below to understand what can go inside a TSA approved quart size bag!

 Most Toiletries

-Shampoo, conditioner, body wash, hair gel, face wash, lotion, toothpaste, hairspray, mousse, contact lens solution, shaving cream or lotion, aftershave and perfume/cologne all fall under the 3-1-1 rule.
+Shampoo, conditioner, body wash, hair gel, face wash, hand sanitizer, skincare, lotion and moisturizers, toothpaste, hairspray, mousse, contact lens solution, shaving cream or lotion, aftershave and perfume/cologne all fall under the 3-1-1 rule.
 So do mascara, liquid foundation or coverup, nail polish, lip gloss, makeup remover and other similar cosmetics.
 By contrast, stick deodorant, lipstick and moist wipes don't come with restrictions.
 (Note that gel candles aren't allowed in carry-ons at all.
-Pack them in checked luggage.)
+Pack them in checked luggage.) be sure to check your toiletry bag before going through security to ensure it matches this rule.

 Food and Drinks